The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Preliminaries on Thurston's metric

-The maximal ratio-maximising chain-recurrent lamination is central to Thurston's construction of concatenated stretch path geodesics \cite[Theorem~8.5]{ThS}, the proof of which in turn may be used to show that $\mu(x,y)$ is the unique maximal ratio-maximising lamination among all ratio-maximising laminations, not just among the chain-recurrent ones.
+The maximal ratio-maximising chain-recurrent lamination is central to Thurston's construction of concatenated stretch path geodesics \cite[Theorem~8.5]{ThS}.
+He there showed that the stretching locus of every stretch path constituting a geodesic from $x$ to $y$ always contains $\mu(x,y)$.